 The protection capacity criteria specified by the new standards are:

-HIC = Head Injury Criterion: brain trauma risk related to acceleration.
+HIC = Head Injury Criterion: degree of risk of brain injury due to impact acceleration.

 During this important phase, agv worked and has been working in conjunction with MIPS AB STOCCOLMA e PADUA UNIVERSITY, (Mechanical Engineering, Materials Characterisation).